aleremfer/hallucination-cases/README.md

 This repository documents clear cases of factual hallucinations produced by large language models, primarily observed in Spanish-language contexts and in cultural references specific to Spain.

+## Example case

+**Case:** Fabricated Spanish underground rap group ("8n8")

+A language model confidently described "8n8" as a real Spanish underground rap group from the late 1990s, providing stylistic, historical and cultural details for an entity that does not exist.

+**Failure type:** Factual hallucination / plausibility trap
+**Context:** Spanish cultural reference
+**Why it matters:** The model produced a highly plausible but entirely fabricated cultural reference without expressing uncertainty or requesting clarification.

 Most examples involve interactions with contemporary LLMs (e.g. ChatGPT and Claude), although the focus is on the error patterns rather than on any specific model.

 Each case describes situations where non-existent entities, events, or facts are invented and presented with high confidence, without appropriate uncertainty, verification, or clarification.